johnbintz/persistent_selenium/README.md

 * The last page you were on before your tests passed/failed stays there, so you can inspect it and adjust your tests.

-The browser's cookies and such are reset before the next test runs, so you still get the state cleared out before your next set of tests.
+The browser's cache is disabled, and cookies are reset before the next test runs, so you still get the state cleared out before your next set of tests.

 ### Under the hood

-It's DRb, which Just Works (tm), and a little reshuffling of the default Capybara Selenium driver's code.
+It's DRb, which mostly Just Works (tm), and has a little reshuffling of the default Capybara Selenium driver's code.

 #### When DRb doesn't Just Work (tm)